-You may pay your enrollment and other registration fees in person at the Cashier's Office at either the San Jacinto campus, the Menifee Valley campus, Temecula Education Complex or San Gorgonio Pass Campus during office hours.
+You may pay your enrollment and other registration fees in person at the Cashier's Office at either the San Jacinto campus, the Menifee Valley campus, Temecula Education Complex or San Gorgonio Pass Campus during open office hours.

-If you pay your fees by mail, all checks must be made payable to MSJC.
+All checks must be made payable to MSJC.
 Be sure to write your ID# or social security number on your check.
 MSJC honors Master Card, Visa and Discover credit cards.
 Make sure you sign the authorization for payment by credit card.
 In the event your check or credit card is denied by your bank, you will be notified of the insufficient funds.
 A returned check fee of $25.00 will be assessed.
 If a personal check is returned from the bank, the college reserves the right to place a student on a cash basis only.
 A stop payment placed on a check does not constitute an official withdrawal from the college and the student will be responsible for any fees that are a result of the stop payment.
 You are responsible for fees for all classes in which you have registered.
 Please be aware of payments are due within four calendar days of registering for the classes; that includes weekends and holidays.
 A week before classes start payment is due the same day; otherwise you will be deleted from the class.

 Payment by Web (Internet Explorer and Fire Fox are supported)